TRIQS/triqs/doc/installation/osx_lion.rst

      brew install zmq
      brew install python
      brew install doxygen

-     #AFTER THE FIX IN BOOST AND BREW : IN PROGRESS
+     #brew formula has been repaired.
+Temporary using our own
+     #until this is back in the master.
+     #When 1.55 is out, the regular brew formula should work again ...
-     #brew install boost --without-single --with-mpi --with-c++11
+     ### brew install boost --without-single --with-mpi --with-c++11
+     brew install  http://ipht.cea.fr/triqs/boost.rb  --without-single --with-mpi --with-c++11 -v

 4. Now install virtualenv: ::

     pip install virtualenv